 Other addresses similar to this one (for default browser) are:

 Each one serves a specific purpose; for example, 'bookmarks' refers to all of the destination's saved bookmarks.

 You can even change the name of the package.
 If you need to access your phone's contacts app, for example, you can replace 'browser' with 'contacts,' which will refer to the "com.android.contacts" package.

 Changing The Default Homepage On Different Android Web Browsers

-I've covered six of the most popular Android browsers, and the steps are largely the same for those that aren't.
+We'll go over the steps for each of the popular web browsers on Android devices in this section.
+We've covered six of the most popular Android browsers, and the steps are largely the same for those that aren't listed below.